Above photo: June solstice sunset in the nation of Oman, on the Arabian Peninsula, from our friend Priya Kumar. Thank you, Priya!

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, or Beijing in China.
+The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, Sardinia in the Mediterranean, or Beijing in China.
 At that latitude, on the day of a solstice, the sun sets in about 3 1/4 minutes.

 On the other hand, at 40 degrees north latitude, the equinox sun sets in roughly 2 3/4 minutes.